SiddhanthUnnithan/azure-docs/articles/machine-learning/service/how-to-vscode-tools.md

 In this article, you'll learn how to use the **Azure Machine Learning for Visual Studio Code** extension to train and deploy machine learning models.

-The [Azure Machine Learning](overview-what-is-azure-ml.md) streamlines the building, training, and deployment of machine learning models.
+The [Azure Machine Learning](overview-what-is-azure-ml.md) extension streamlines the building, training, and deployment of machine learning models.
 + For training, it provides support for running experiments locally or remotely.
-For every experiment, you can log custom metrics of multiple runs to fine-tune hyperparameters
+For every experiment, you can log custom metrics of multiple runs to fine-tune hyperparameters.
-+ You can also use the Azure Machine Learning to easily deploy machine learning models for your testing and production needs.
++ You can also use the Azure Machine Learning extension to easily deploy machine learning models for your testing and production needs.

 ## Prerequisites